sfc-gh-mfigueroa/sfquickstarts/site/sfguides/src/marketing_data_foundation_customer_360/marketing_data_foundation_customer_360.md

 Duration: 15

-Customers looking to use Snowflake for marketing use cases initially face a significant challenge: it is difficult to import all relevant marketing data into Snowflake and structure it in a unified format that downstream applications can easily utilize to power data-driven marketing.
+Customers looking to use Snowflake for marketing use cases initially face a significant challenge, it is difficult to import all relevant marketing data into Snowflake and structure it in a unified format that downstream applications can easily utilize to power data-driven marketing.

 This starter solution tackles this challenge of creating a marketing data foundation for customer 360.
 This is part of the overall [Marketing Data Foundation Starter]() solution.

 ### Problem Space

-The Customer 360 challenge revolves around creating a unified, comprehensive view of a person, whether a customer or prospect.
-This endeavor involves aggregating and synthesizing data from a multitude of touchpoints and interactions customers have with a brand, including online behaviors, transaction histories, and customer service experiences.
-The main challenge is data siloing and integration, as information often resides in disparate systems, making it difficult to achieve a singular, holistic view of the customer.
+The Customer 360 challenge revolves around creating a unified and comprehensive view of a person, whether a customer or prospect.
+This endeavor involves aggregating and synthesizing data from a multitude of touchpoints and interactions that customers have with a brand, including online behaviors, transaction histories, and customer service experiences.
+The main challenge is data siloing and integration, as information often resides in disparate systems, making it difficult to achieve a singular, and holistic view of the customer.

-More specifically, Customer 360 includes the following data types:
+More precisely, Customer 360 includes the following data types:

 * <b>Demographic Data:</b> Information such as age, gender, income, education, and marital status that helps in segmenting the customer base.<br>
-* <b>Transactional Data:</b> Records of customer purchases, returns, and exchanges, including details like transaction amounts, product categories, and purchase history.<br>
+* <b>Transactional Data:</b> Records of customer purchases, returns, and exchanges; including details like transaction amounts, product categories, and purchase history.<br>
-* <b>Behavioral Data:</b> Data on customer interactions with the brand, including website visits, app usage, click-through rates, and engagement with marketing and loyalty campaigns.<br>
+* <b>Behavioral Data:</b> Data on customer interactions with the brand, including: website visits, app usage, click-through rates, and engagement with marketing and loyalty campaigns.<br>
 * <b>Engagement Data:</b> Details of how customers engage with the brand through various channels, such as email open rates, social media interactions, and customer service inquiries.<br>
 * <b>Psychographic Data:</b> Insights into the customer's lifestyle, interests, attitudes, and opinions, often gathered through surveys, feedback forms, and social media analysis.<br>
-* <b>Customer Feedback:</b> Direct feedback from customers, including Net Promoter Score (NPS) surveys, customer satisfaction surveys, reviews, and complaints.
+* <b>Customer Feedback:</b> Direct feedback from customers, including: Net Promoter Score (NPS) surveys, customer satisfaction surveys, reviews, and complaints.

 The actual source systems for this data includes: